 There are several different types of abortion procedures depending on how far along you are in your pregnancy.
-Medical abortions involve taking a pill (RU486 or Plan B) to terminate the pregnancy.
+Medical abortions involve taking an abortion pill (RU486 or Plan B) to terminate the pregnancy.
 Surgical abortions, which are more invasive, involve surgically terminating and removing the pregnancy at a clinic.
 Each of these abortions carry its own risk so it is important for you to learn all that you can prior to receiving the procedures.

 What should I do first?